Jofosu/professor-student-advising-app/README.md

 #Team 2A

-This prototype implements the managing advisee functionality from the advisor's perspective.
-Currently, this aspect only allows the advisor to create and delete students and enter primitive identifying information as well as print a list of current advisees.
-Other information such as classes taken will be added in a later iteration.

-This prototype also implements the add courses functionality from the perspective of the Department Chair.
-Currently, the courses are just stored in the course catalog collection with basic information such as course code (id) and the time of the class.
-Other information such as prerequisites and whether it fulfills a major requirement will be added in a later iteration.

-The TextInterface class contains the main() method.
-By selecting that you are a department chair, you will be able to edit the course catalog until you select quit, which will then terminate the program.
-By selecting that you are an advisor, you will be able to edit your list of advisees until you select quit, which will then terminate the program
+This prototype allows the user to manage advisees by adding and deleting students as well as manage the department course catalogue in the same fashion.
+One of the limitations is that the persistent data isn't associated with specific login credentials, so anyone who logs in has access to every advisee in the database and also the ability to edit the course catalog.
+The app also crashes when nothing is entered in the username field.

+Some limitations of the interface itself include the preservation of the dynamic state and inaccessibility of buttons.
+The app doesn't crash when the screen is rotated, but it does revert back to the log in screen.
+Some of the screens have buttons that are inaccessible after rotating to landscape view.

+There is currently no functionality implemented for a student user of the application.